Keith-S-Thompson/index-tree/README.md

 Each index file is a sorted list of all files with the same suffix.
 For example, all `.c` files are listed in `.index/c`.

-NOTE: The version released Sat 2012-12-29 fixes a serious bug;
-previously it was failing to find directories.

 Invoke with `-help` to display the following usage message:

     Usage: